5 Affordable Solar Kits For Beginners

-If you’re new to solar setups, you might feel overwhelmed by all the technical terms and product choices.
+If you’re new to solar setups, the technical specs and product choices can be overwhelming.
 I remember those first confusing searches for “beginner solar kits” and wondering if I’d need to hire a professional for every step.
 The good news is there are many affordable kits on the market that make this simple.
 Pretty much plug and play like setting up a new printer.
 They include everything you need for a basic setup, even if you have zero experience.

 Let’s cover five affordable solar kits that are great for beginners, breaking down what’s included, how easy they are to use, and the main reasons they stand out.
-I’ll also explain what to look for in an entry level kit, so you have the confidence to get started with solar energy at home, in your RV, or even on a camping trip.
+I’ll also explain what to look for in an entry level kit, so you have the confidence to get started with solar energy at home, in your RV, on a boat, a shed, or even on a camping trip.

 1. Renogy 100W 12V Monocrystalline Solar Starter Kit